How to File a Motion to Dismiss in Utah Dustin February 18, 2026

 Dismissal Ground CategoryWhat It Usually MeansWhat the Court May Do

-Other early barriersThere may be a threshold defense that can be addressed before full discovery, depending on the case type.Narrow the dispute or end the case early depending on the issue and how the judge rules.
+Other Early BarriersA threshold defense may be addressed before full discovery, depending on the case type.Narrow the dispute or end the case early depending on the issue and ruling.

 Required Forms or Filings in a Utah Motion Package